hengjiUSTC/manta/README.md

 ```
 examples/
 ├── snakegame/         # Creating a snakegame web applications with Manta
+├── minegame/          # Creating a minesweeper web applications with Manta
 ```

 These examples serve as both documentation and starting points for your own projects.
 They demonstrate real-world applications of Manta's features and can be used as templates for similar implementations.